 Output Fields

-The Output Fields area displays all fields from the selected table and those that match the filter conditions.
-You can perform the following operations:
+This section lists all fields from the selected table and filtered by your conditions.
+You can perform the following actions:

-icon in the Operation column to delete the unnecessary fields.Batch field deletion scenario: If you need to delete many fields, you can click Field Management.
-In the Field Management dialog box, select multiple fields, click the
+icon in the Actions column to delete extra fields.Deleting fields in batches: Click Field Management.
+In the Field Management dialog box, select multiple fields and click the

-left arrow icon to move the selected input fields to the unselected input fields, and then click OK to complete the batch deletion of fields.
+left-shift icon to move the selected input fields to the unselected input fields list.
+Then, click OK.

-The column delimiter is used to separate the field name and field type.
+The column delimiter separates field names and types.
 The default is a comma (,).
-Supported delimiter is
+Supported delimiters include

 CREATE TABLE tablename ( user_id serial, username VARCHAR(50), password VARCHAR(50), email VARCHAR (255), created_on TIMESTAMP, );

-Click OK to complete the property configuration of the Microsoft SQL Server input component.
+Click OK to complete the configuration of the Microsoft SQL Server input component.